syncfusion-content/uwp-docs/uwp/DataGrid/Data-Virtualization.md

 `ISupportIncrementalLoading` interface has `LoadMoreItemsAsync` method which helps to load the data incrementally.
 [LoadMoreItemsAsync](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.IncrementalList-1.html#Syncfusion_UI_Xaml_Grid_IncrementalList_1_LoadMoreItemsAsync_System_UInt32_) called in on-demand while scrolling based on [HasMoreItems](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.IncrementalList-1.html#Syncfusion_UI_Xaml_Grid_IncrementalList_1_HasMoreItems) property.
 If `HasMoreItems` is `false`, Data Grid stops calling `LoadMoreItemsAsync`.

-SfDataGrid have [IncrementalList](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.IncrementalList-1.html) which is derived from `ISupportIncrementalLoading`.
+Data Grid have [IncrementalList](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.IncrementalList-1.html) which is derived from `ISupportIncrementalLoading`.
 You can use `IncrementalList` or create collection derived from `ISupportIncrementalLoading` and bind it `SfDataGrid.ItemsSource`.

 In the below code, `IncrementalList` is initialized by passing Action to its constructor for loading items incrementally.